 Take Pre-Workout Before Noon

-Taking it in the morning instead gives your body time to metabolize the caffeine and other ingredients that could be keeping you awake at night.
-Not only that, but if you’re working later in the day, you may find that it helps you stay on-task and focused.
+Taking pre-workouts before noon gives your body enough time to metabolize the caffeine and other stimulants that could be keeping you awake at night.

 Pre-Workout Keeping You Awake FAQs